MilanSkocic/pypec/sphinx/source/tutorials/tutorial.rst

 The user is free to set the number of successive calls of the Nelder-Mead procedure.
 Constraints on the 3 :math:`m` variables can be set by the user.

-..
-[1] J.-P. Petit, R. Boichot, A. Loucif, A. Srisrual, and Y. Wouters, *Photoelectrochemistry of Oxidation Layers: a Novel Approach to Analyze Photocurrent Energy Spectra*, Oxidation of Metals, vol. 1 , pp. 1\--11, 2013.